[Note: This was published by RVtravel.com previously. Some pertinent comments from our readers have been retained.]

 By Russ and Tiña De Maris

 If your travels take you to tick country, be on the lookout for these biting and often disease-carrying insects.
-Here are the latest “tick tips” from Amanda Roome, an expert in ticks with Binghamton University.
+Adult ticks are most active from March to mid-May and from mid-August to November.
+They can be active any time the temperature is above freezing.
+Here are some “tick tips” from Amanda Roome, an expert in ticks with Binghamton University.

 Find ticks on your clothing?
 Put your clothing in the dryer on high for at least 30 minutes.
 Ticks need moisture to survive, and the dryer will kill them (just a washing machine may not).